henry-AY/multilang-GPT/README.md

 > Author(s): Henry Yost (henry-AY), Jessy Garcia (jgarc826), Dmitry Sorokin (Dekamayaro)

 A <ins>Generative Pre-trained Transformer</ins> (GPT) is a type of artificial intelligence that understands and generates human-like text.
 We will be using the <a href="https://pytorch.org/docs/stable/nn.html"><ins>PyTorch.nn</a> (Neural network) library</ins> which houses transformer architecture.
 The goal of multilangGPT is to output linguistic text similar to humans' capabilities.
 Ultimately, we want the model to produce undifferentiable text (compared to a human).
 The model will have a range of languages, initially starting with English, and then moving forward to other languages.
-The majority and basis of the architecture come from Andrej Karpathy's <a href="https://github.com/karpathy/nanoGPT">nanoGPT</a> GitHub repo, however, all analyses, and text files are independent and licensed uniquely.
+The majority and basis of the architecture come from Andrej Karpathy's <a href="https://github.com/karpathy/nanoGPT">nanoGPT</a> GitHub repo, however, all analyses and text files are independent and licensed uniquely.

 ## Transformer Architecture used in multilangGPT
 <p align="center">